kmsmith137/ch_frb_l1/MANUAL.md

     Number of threads used by the L0 simulator.
 This must be a multiple of the number of streams (i.e. the number of distinct (ipaddr,udp_port) pairs), since each stream uses independent threads.
 Usually I just set nthreads = nstreams.

-  - `gbps_per_stream` (floating-point, optional).

-    This optional parameter provides a way of speeding up or slowing down the L0 server.
-If specified, the L0 server will run faster or slower, in order to match the specified bandwidth per stream.

-    Note: this is not a very convenient way of parametrizing the L0 simulator's speed, and I plan to change it soon!
-It would be better to have a 'speedup' parameter which sets the simulator speed to a given fraction of realtime (where speedup > 1 would correspond to faster than realtime).

   - `max_packet_size` (integer, default 8900).